jibikbam/DTI-process-analysis/README.md

 This section is for those who deal with Diffusion weighted MR images.

-DTI preprocess (bash script) is based on FSL.
-Please install FSL (https://fsl.fmrib.ox.ac.uk/fsldownloads/fsldownloadmain.html) in order to use the 'process_DTI.sh'.
+DTI preprocess (bash script) requires FSL libraries.
+Please download and install FSL (https://fsl.fmrib.ox.ac.uk/fsldownloads/fsldownloadmain.html).

 DTI analysis (matlab script) requires a library to read and write NIFTI files.
 You can download the library from https://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image .